joe-elhajj/NYCFLIGHTS13-ANALYSIS/README.md

 ---

 ## Data
-- **Source**: The `NYCFLIGHTS13` package, which includes flights and weather data for New York airports in 2013.
+- **Source**: The `NYCFLIGHTS13` R package, which includes flights and weather data for New York airports in 2013.
+The nycflights13 dataset contains information on all domestic flights departing from three major New York City airports in the year 2013.
 - **Datasets Used**:
   - **Flights**: 336,776 rows and 19 features (e.g., departure delay, arrival delay, flight origin).
   - **Weather**: Hourly meteorological data for New York airports.

 The datasets were joined on common features like `year`, `month`, `day`, `hour`, and `origin`.

+### Key Sources of the Data
+#### Flight Data
+- Collected from the **Bureau of Transportation Statistics (BTS)**.
+- Includes details about flights such as departure and arrival times, delays, airlines, and flight numbers.

+#### Weather Data
+- Sourced from the **National Oceanic and Atmospheric Administration (NOAA)**.
+- Provides hourly weather observations for the New York City airports.

+#### Airports Data
+- Includes metadata about airports (e.g., name, location) from the **Federal Aviation Administration (FAA)**.

+#### Airlines Data
+- Provides information about airlines (e.g., carrier codes and names).

 ---